 Rage can last for up to 10 turns, but it will end early if you go for a turn without attacking or taking damage.
 Note that while the Barbarian isn’t a class associated with Spellcasting, it’s still worth mentioning that you cannot cast or concentrate on Spells while Raging.

 You start with 2 charges of Rage, which must be replenished by taking a Long Rest.
+You’ll gain more of these as you level up.

-BG3 Best Berserker Barbarian Build Guide
+Berserker Build Levelling Guide

 Barbarian Early-Game Levelling Guide BG3

-Below is the early-game section of the levelling guide for our Baldur’s Gate 3 Barbarian Build.
+Here is the early-game section of the levelling guide for our Baldur’s Gate 3 Barbarian Build.
 This contains levels 2-4.

 Level 2 – Barbarian Build for Baldur’s Gate 3

-First of all, you unlock a new Action called Reckless Attack.
-This is a melee attack that will also give you Advantage on all subsequent attacks on the same turn.
+Advantage on all subsequent attacks on the same turn.
 This isn’t an amazing ability right now, but as you level up and unlock the ability to make multiple attacks per turn, you’re going to get increasingly high value out of it because your hit chance will stay higher for the rest of your turn.
-However, enemies who attack your Barbarian on the same turn will also have Advantage.
+Please note the following important details about Reckless Attack:

 Level 3 for BG3 Barbarian Build

-At Level 3 it is time to choose your Barbarian Subclass.
+At Level 3, it is time to choose your Barbarian Subclass.
 As mentioned above, we’ll be going with the Berserker for this BG3 Barbarian Build.
 The Berserker further builds upon the Barbarian’s Rage mechanic, facilitating a highly aggressive playstyle that can cause some serious damage to enemies.

 At Level 3, your Barbarian unlocks an extra Rage charge, meaning you can now enter a Rage three times before you must replenish the charges with a Long Rest.